Build Up Higher

 “Why did I think this would be fun,” you ask yourself.

-As I proudly placed my stone on the pile commemorating my journey to the top of Trincherra that day, I was reminded of those old testament believers that built similar altars to commemorate the good things God had done on their behalf.
+As I proudly placed my stone atop the cairn to complete my journey to the top of Trincherra that day, I was reminded of those old testament believers that built similar altars to commemorate the good things God had done on their behalf.
 For instance, Genesis 28:10-19 tells the story of Jacob having a powerful prophetic dream and being transformed by the presence of God, he lays up a stone in his camp site and calls the place Bethel, meaning, house of God.
 Forever after, that stone would be a reminder to Jacob of his encounter with the living God.

 We are daily building just such altars in our lives.
 Sometimes, we build these altars without even knowing it.
 It’s only when we look back we see stone after stone, moment after moment where seemingly insignificant connections to the Father, were mountains we summited by His grace.
 When I’m faced with new challenges I return to those monuments I’ve built over the years, those places where the Father rushed in like a flood to save me, when obedience to him paid off, when he comforted me through pain, whether I caused it or not.
 My life is a series of monuments built in remembrance of the goodness of God.